Last updated on July 8th, 2021 at 12:49 pm

-The metaphorical interest charges (MICs) and metaphorical principal (MPrin) of a particular class of technical debt can change as a result of retiring other seemingly unrelated classes of technical debt.
-In most cases, engineering expertise is required to determine technical debt retirement strategies that can exploit this property of some kinds of technical debt.
+The MICs and MPrin of a particular class of technical debt can change when we retire other seemingly unrelated classes of technical debt.
+In most cases, we need engineering expertise to determine technical debt retirement strategies that can exploit this property.

-Decision-makers who understand the world of financial instruments at a very sophisticated level might tend to overvalue arguments favoring technical debt management in ways analogous to the ways we manage financial debts.
-Financial sophisticates might find appealing any argument for a technical debt management program that parallels financial approaches.
+Decision makers who understand the world of financial instruments at a very sophisticated level might tend to make an understandable error.
+They might overvalue arguments favoring technical debt management in ways analogous to how we manage financial debts.
+Financial sophisticates might find appealing any argument for technical debt management that parallels financial approaches.
 Such programs are unlikely to work, for two reasons.
-First, as we’ve already noted, the uncertainties associated with estimating MPrin and MICs make technical debt management decisions more dependent on engineering and project management judgment than they are on the results of calculations and projections (see MPrin uncertainties and MICs uncertainties).
+First, the uncertainties associated with estimating MPrin and MICs are significant.
+They make technical debt management decisions more dependent on engineering and project management judgment than they are on the results of calculations and projections (see MPrin uncertainties and MICs uncertainties).

-Second, as noted above, the familiar concept of interest rate is inapplicable to technical debt, because the MICs depend on the degree of interaction between ongoing activities and the debt itself, rather than the cost of retiring the debt.
+Second, the familiar concept of interest rate doesn’t apply to technical debt.
+For technical debt, the interest charges depend on the interaction between ongoing activities and the debt, rather than the cost of retiring the debt.
 And that means that MICs (and MPrin) of one class of debt can change when another class is retired.

 Implications of this effect

-To retire D2, engineers have decided to modify B by having it assume responsibility for the tasks that formerly bore debt type D2.
-They do this even though, as a consequence of this change, B will now bear debt of type D1.
-Next, debt type D2 is retired.
-The right half of the figure shows the resulting implementation.
-The system still bears debt D1, but now it’s located in B instead of A. All instances of type A assets change, and those modifications relieve them of both types of debt.
-This is a sensible approach, because there are several assets of type A and only one of type B. The end result is that D2 vanishes, and only a single instance of D1 remains.
+To retire D2, engineers modified B by assigning it responsibility for the tasks that formerly bore debt D2.
+After this change, B bears debt of type D1.
+Next, they retired debt D2.
+The right half of the figure shows the result.
+The system still bears debt D1.
+But now it’s inside B instead of A. Those modifications relieve all instances of A of both types of debt.
+The result is that D2 vanishes, and only a single instance of D1 remains.
 In this way, retiring debt D2 has reduced the MICs and MPrin for D1.

 Policymakers can help